Industrial Data-Service-Knowledge Governance: Toward Integrated and Trusted Intelligence: Embedding Knowledge as the Semantic Anchor of TRISK

 \subsection{Knowledge Governance as the Trust Engine of \textsc{Trisk}}

-Knowledge governance interacts with both data and service governance by providing the semantic and logical structures that ensure consistent interpretation of industrial information and reliable execution of operational processes.
-Ontologies, rule bases, and knowledge graphs enable heterogeneous data sources and service interfaces to align under a shared conceptual framework, allowing services to be guided by domain constraints and enabling data validation to extend from syntactic checks to semantic coherence.
-Service execution further contributes evidence-behavioral traces, constraint violations, and performance signals that help refine knowledge representations over time.
+In \textsc{TRISK}, knowledge governance is the semantic validator and trust amplifier that closes the trust loop across layers.
+It operationalizes $E_k$, $F_k$, and semantic consistency by evaluating whether service decisions and data transformations comply with domain rules, physical laws, and business policies.
+When inconsistencies arise, knowledge governance downgrades $\mathbf{t}_k$, triggers corrective actions in service orchestration via $\Psi$, or calls for data reinterpretation and lineage revision, preventing silent propagation of erroneous or biased decisions.
+Conversely, trusted data streams ($\mathbf{t}_d$) continuously update knowledge models, while trusted services ($\mathbf{t}_s$) operationalize knowledge into verifiable actions.

-Within \textsc{Trisk}, knowledge governance functions as the semantic validator and trust amplifier that closes the trust loop across layers.
-It operationalizes explainability, fairness, and semantic consistency by evaluating whether service decisions and data transformations comply with domain rules, physical laws, and business policies.
-When inconsistencies or contradictions arise, knowledge governance can \textit{downgrade trust states}, trigger corrective actions in service orchestration, or call for data reinterpretation and lineage revision, preventing silent propagation of erroneous or biased decisions.
-In contrast, trusted data streams continuously update knowledge models, while trusted services operationalize knowledge into verifiable actions.
-Through this bidirectional mechanism, knowledge governance enables \textsc{Trisk} to maintain an evolving but coherent trust state during governance, ensuring that industrial intelligence remains interpretable, auditable, and aligned with domain semantics across the entire data-service-knowledge continuum.
+Yet significant gaps remain in making knowledge systems true trust engines rather than passive semantic repositories.
+Current mechanisms excel at local expressiveness and validation but lack vector-valued, propagation-ready trust interfaces.
+Static ontologies cannot capture real-time semantic drift; boolean rules cannot support graduated $\Phi$ enforcement; alignment metrics do not verify trust consistency; validation signals are unstructured for $\Psi$ consumption.
+Bridging these gaps requires redesigning knowledge governance with three principles: (1) \textit{Trust-as-Vector}: exposing $\mathbf{t}_k$ as a five-dimensional, machine-readable attribute; (2) \textit{Propagation-Native Semantics}: designing representations and rules that operate on continuous trust degrees, enabling fine-grained trade-offs under $\Phi$; and (3) \textit{Feedback-Structured Diagnostics}: annotating validation signals with trust component attributions and real-time write-back interfaces for $\Psi$.
+Only through such intentional integration can knowledge governance fulfill its role as the semantic anchor that sustains end-to-end trust in Industry 5.0 ecosystems.